hcheung01/low_level_programming/0x14-file_io/README.md

 ---
 Directory Name | Description
 ---|---
-/0x14-file_io | directory with all files descripter functions
+/0x14-file_io | directory with all C files with files descripter functions

+## How to compile
+gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic

+## More Info
+All files is formatted Betty style and checked using betty-style.pl and betty-doc.pl All header files is guarded

 ## Author
 Heindrick Cheung